Sit and listen to Pink Floyd’s album, Wish You Were Here.

 As admins and devs, we need to be aware of all the vulns that crop up in apps -– not just the easy (yet still important!) ones that currently populate the web vuln encyclopedia.

 This was originally posted in July 2003 on the now-defunct vulns.com.
-Even several years later when I re-published it on the blog in 2008, no web app scanner can automatically identify such vulns in a reliable, accurate manner.
+Even several years later when I re-published it on the blog in 2008, no web app scanner could automatically identify such vulns in a reliable, accurate manner.
 Now 20 years later in 2023, many vulns still require human analysis.